zng-ui/zng/TODO/Inspector.md

 * Variables are not always resolved in the right context.
     - We use the info context captured in the inspector outer node, the widget may use a different context.

+* Function to get source code file and line at property declaration.